 Located in Chao Fah Tawan Tok Road, Chalong Circle, the Dao Angkhan Market is open on Monday and Tuesday from 4:00 pm to 9:30 pm.
 The market usually sells the day-to-day goods and almost everything one would need at cut-down prices.
 The locals make the best quality handicrafts of leathers and jute which are only to be sold in the Dao Angkhan Market.

 You can find all kinds of general and exotic food products in this market varying from spiced grilled seafood/meat to cool coconut and lemon juice to Japanese Thai infused flavor sushi to honey and pastries.
 You name it, you find it there.
 The Market is never too crowded because of its location, therefore, you can take your time and enjoy wandering in the alleys, trying all kinds of delicacies and goodies.

-The night market experience in Phuket is very satisfying and one thing that you must definitely try.
+In conclusion, to fully immerse yourself in the vibrant local culture and enjoy an unforgettable shopping experience, the must visit night markets in Phuket should definitely be on your travel itinerary.
 Most of these markets are in the heart of the city.
 Combined with live music and authentic Thai food, it is sure to give you memories of a lifetime.

 Generally speaking it is.
 However, the general rules for solo female safety apply.

 Malin Plaza Patong offers fair prices and an impressive range of souvenirs in Phuket.
 It's just as bustling as most of the island's markets, but in a cooler environment and with cheaper food available around it.

 Editor - Thailand Nomads